Asian shares mostly higher as focus shifts to virus recovery

 The S&P 500 dipped 0.1% to 3,545.53, after erasing most of an early loss.
 The Dow Jones Industrial Average gained 0.9% to 29,420.92 and the Nasdaq composite dropped 1.4%, to 11,553.86.

-The flashpoint for all the moves was Monday’s announcement from Pfizer that a potential COVID-19 vaccine it’s developing with German partner BioNTech may be 90% effective, based on early but incomplete test results.
+The week got a strong start after Pfizer announced Monday that a potential COVID-19 vaccine it’s developing with German partner BioNTech may be 90% effective, based on early but incomplete test results.

 Stocks of smaller U.S. companies, which tend to move more with expectations for the economy than their bigger counterparts, rallied again.
 The Russell 2000 index of small-cap stocks gained 1.9% to 1,737.01, finally returning to where it was in January.
 It's just 0.2% below its record high set in 2018.

-Several areas of the market that have been beaten down through the pandemic and whose low prices make them look like potentially better values led the way.
-Energy stocks in the S&P 500 rose 2.5% for the best gain among the 11 sectors that make up the index, for example, though they're still down nearly 44% for 2020.

-Big Tech stocks that carried the stock market through the pandemic, meanwhile, are suddenly facing more scrutiny for their high prices.
-Their stocks soared through 2020 on expectations they’ll continue to thrive if the economy is in lockdown mode.
+High prices for Big Tech stocks that carried the stock market through the pandemic, are now facing more scrutiny.
+Tech stocks have soared through 2020 on expectations they’ll continue to thrive if the economy is in lockdown mode.
 But that’s left their prices looking expensive even after accounting for their huge profits.

 Microsoft fell 3.4%, and Facebook lost 2.3%.
 Those drops have outsized effects on the S&P 500 because they're some of the largest companies in the index by market value.